-Videos showing in detail how to paint realism with oil.
+Videos by Mark Carder showing in detail how to paint realism with oil.
 Even if you use a different medium or don’t follow the technique precisely there are valuable lessons in how to see colour and value.
 There is also an active forum and question & answer videos.

 An introduction to the fundamentals of painting and drawing, including video demonstrations and exercises.
 He started me on the right track with his lessons on the basics of using acrylics.

-Cesar has impressive technical skills in realist art and his videos cover all kinds of topics relating to art, from technical advice through to inspiration and motivation.
+Cesar has impressive technical skills in realist art.
+His videos cover all kinds of topics relating to art, from technical advice through to inspiration and motivation.
+Plenty of free, high quality YouTube content, and he also has specific video courses for sale on his site.

 Really useful and inspiring videos.
 Watch her introductory video for a summary.